EXPANDED SENSORIUM

 Pedro:

 It’s interesting that your machine is ‘assemblable’ and ‘disassemblamble’, since the majority of devices that we get are ‘black boxes’: you cannot modify them, this is what you get, full stop.
-It’s interesting how the device becomes a reflection of one’s identity.
+It’s interesting how the device becomes a reflection of one’s identity by how one will physically change it.

 Harry: